ls1intum/Artemis/docs/dev/setup.rst

 * ``GOOGLE_APPLICATION_CREDENTIALS``: String - Path to the firebase.json

-Furthermore the Firebase.json needs to be mounted into the Docker under the above specified path.
+Furthermore, the Firebase.json needs to be mounted into the Docker under the above specified path.

 To run both APNS and Firebase configure the Environment Variables for both.